IBM-SkillsAcademy/big-data-eng-2020/big-sql/README.md

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>

 ### Some BigSQL authority will need to be applied to all student accounts just before the start of Exercise-6 to allow them complete the exercise.
-Follow the following steps apply the authority.
+Follow the following steps to apply the authority.
 ## Steps to run before Big SQL Exercise-6.

 Before running **Big SQL Ex.
 6** run `bigsql_grantDBADM.sh` as below: